The End Of Agile Estimation: Lies, Damn Lies, And Burndown Charts

 A common approach to agile estimation is to have a team play planning poker to come up with a story point estimate for a given story.
 What is a story point?
 It is literally whatever the team agrees it is.
 The idea is that a team, over time, converges on some reasonably consistent usage.
 In parallel, the team also converges on some real velocity expressed in the same terms.
 The idea being that we can then reliably estimate that the stories that we take from a prioritised backlog will fit into the next sprint.
 Once upon a time, I bought into this fairy tale enough to write a mobile optimised planning poker app (which is still on Github).

 We can, and should, negotiate the amount of work to be done on a story.
-Agile aims to get real world feedback and to iterate.
+Agile aims to get real-world feedback and to iterate.
 Failing faster is also better.
 The shorter the feedback cycle time the better.
 So we should aggressively make each story the absolute minimum and iterate upon it at later sprints.
-More iterations will mean more total work done but that’s okay as it optimises the user outcomes and that is more important that optimising the work.
+More iterations will mean more total work done but that’s okay as it optimises the user outcomes and that is more important than optimising the work.